 Do you already have your design ready to go?
-E-mail your plan through or give us a call so we can arrange a quote!
+E-mail your plan through to us here or give us a call so we can arrange a quote!

-So you have perused the internet painstakingly for months saving, pinning and drooling over countless images of your dream kitchens.
-Finally deciding to go ahead with installing a new kitchen in your home is very exciting!
-But before you head out and buy new cutlery, toasters and matching dinnerware sets, there are some important things to consider in your design process to ensure you end up with exactly what you want and need.
+Have you perused the internet painstakingly for months saving and pinning countless images of your dream kitchen ideas?
+Deciding to go ahead with having a new kitchen installed in your home is a very exciting step, but before you head out and buy new cutlery, toasters and matching dinnerware sets, there are some important things to think about to ensure you end up with exactly what you need (and want!)

 Things to consider: